GMOD/jbrowse-components/packages/website/docs/developer_creating_data_adapters.md

     // config
   }
   async getRefNames() {
-    // return ref names used in your data adapter
+    // return ref names used in your data adapter, used for refname renaming }
-  }
   getFeatures(region) {
     // return features from your data adapter, using rxjs observable